JoshData/party-platforms/README.md

 What apps can you build with this?

-Cleanup by Joshua Tauberer <http://razor.occams.info> and Jeff Pratt <http://jeffreypratt.net>.
+Cleanup by Joshua Tauberer <http://razor.occams.info>, Jeff Pratt <http://jeffreypratt.net>, and Michael Carbone (https://twitter.com/wandermfc).

 The original copyright is unkown.
 Our changes are released into the public domain.